French Country Cooking Holidays in France

-Our French Country Cooking course is for people who enjoy the practicalities of cooking and want to know more about regional French food.
+Our French country cooking holidays are for people who enjoy food and cooking.
+If you want to know more about regional French food this cooking course is for you.
 You will cover all stages of the process; from raw materials to tempting presentation.

-Your tutor Alexandra is keen for you to have as much ‘hands on’ experience in the kitchen as possible and there will be at least one kitchen session every day and more often two.
-With a maximum of four students there will ample time to make progress.
+Your French cooking course tutor Alexandra is keen for you to have as much ‘hands on’ experience in the kitchen as possible and there will be at least one kitchen session every day and often two.
+With a maximum of five students in the kitchen you will have the time and attention you deserve.

-You may well be preparing some of the dishes for your fellow guests.
-What you cook gets eaten!
-This sounds intimidating but it really isn’t.
-First because you are being taught by Alexandra which means that what you put on the table will be brilliant.
-Second, that’s why people cook – for food to be eaten and enjoyed.
-Finally, it would be a waste and that’s one thing the French Country Tradition avoided with a passion.
-“Taste without waste” it was, and is still.
+You may well be preparing and cooking some of the dishes for your fellow guests.
+So what you make really does get eaten and, because you are being taught by Alexandra, whatever you put on the table will be brilliant.
+After all, that’s why we cook – for us to eat and enjoy food together and we always do enjoy it at L’Age Baston.
+“Taste without waste” is a key part of the French Country Cuisine and long may it remain so.

-By the end of the course we want you not just to have enjoyed making dishes and meals in a particular style but also to feel more confident about your own approach to creating good food.
+By the end of your holiday and your French cooking course, we want you not just to have enjoyed making dishes and meals in a particular style but also to feel more confident about your own approach to creating good French food.
 There’s even a folder of all the Château L’Age Baston recipes that you will have cooked during your stay for you to take home and enjoy all over again.